 Trade Receivables-Our Partnership's trade receivables consist primarily of Royalty Properties payments receivable and NPI payments receivable.
 Most payments are received two to four months after production date.
-No allowance for doubtful accounts is deemed necessary.
+No allowance for doubtful accounts is deemed necessary based upon our history of collection and review of current receivables.